The Difference Between a Restraining Order and a Criminal Charge in New Jersey

 Restraining Orders: After a domestic violence incident occurs, the police will also ask the alleged victim if he or she wants to file a Temporary Restraining Order (TRO).
 If the party declines, then the criminal charges will still proceed but no restraining order will be issued.
 If the victim wishes to obtain a restraining order, a TRO will be issued and a Final Restraining Order (FRO) hearing will be scheduled in the Superior Court, Family Division, to be heard within 10 days.
 The Temporary Restraining Order (TRO) will prevent the defendant from going near the alleged victim, the victim’s place of employment, the victim’s home, and any other places or people that are named in the restraining order.
 If the defendant violates the restraining order, he or she will be arrested and charged with contempt of court.

-Contact a Randolph NJ Domestic Violence Attorney for a Free Consultation
+Contact Randolph NJ Restraining Order Lawyers for a Free Consultation

 There are very different standards of proof and issues with regard to criminal charges, Temporary Restraining Orders (TROs), and Final Restraining Orders (FROs).
-If you or a loved one has been charged with a domestic violence-related criminal offense or you are facing a restraining order in New Jersey, it is imperative that you contact an experienced criminal defense lawyer for help.
-Call Travis J. Tormey today at 866-949-6948 to discuss your case or to arrange a free, in-person consultation at his Morristown office.
+If you or a loved one has been charged with a domestic violence-related criminal offense or you are facing a restraining order in Morris County, New Jersey, it is imperative that you contact an experienced criminal defense lawyer for help.
+Call The Tormey Law Firm at (908) 336-5008 to discuss your case or to arrange a free, in-person consultation at our Morristown office.